secretstartups/handbook/job-families/sales/professional-services-practice-manager/index.html.md

 #### Requirements

-* Extends that of the Manager, Professional Services requirements
+* Extends that of the Manager, Professional Services Practice Management requirements
 * 5+ years of experience managing, leading and/or delivering professional services or customer success
 * 3+ years experience with a subscription-based business model, delivering on-premises and SaaS solutions
 * Experience managing technical, cross-functional professional services teams (e.g., consulting, implementation, trainers, project managers) and delivery partners